Lab 10: Accessibility

 Here are some additional resources on writing alt text from the Web Accessibility Initiative and this Medium Article on Mastering Alt Text

-Step 2.1: Adding Static Alt Text to the Pie Chart
+Step 2.1: Adding Static Alt Text to the Bar Chart

 👉 You’ll notice something surprising: the chart is completely silent.
 Screen readers skip over it as if it doesn’t exist.